wagtail/rfcs/text/078-adopt-stimulus-js.md

 Much of the benefits of Stimulus are documented in the research and goals explained above, here is a summary of some additional benefits.

 - Existing controllers can easily be overridden or bypassed easily, giving a global way to re-write any existing controller usage.
-Simply register a controller with the same name (e.g. `w-tabs`), timing may be a potential issue here but it becomes something that is possible now instead of basically impossible without extensive customisations.
+Simply register a controller with the same name (e.g. `w-tabs`), timing may be a potential issue here but it becomes something that is possible now instead of very difficult for most of the JavaScript widgets we use.
 - `data-action` provides a very flexible way to add behaviour differences by simply modifying the HTML, for example if you wanted to ensure that something runs on click and on blur, that is as simple as `data-action='blur->w-something#checkThing click->w-something#checkThing'`.
 This co-location of behaviour (as HTMX calls it) makes for a very powerful way to do more things in HTML only.
 - Additional JavaScript modules or code can be loaded dynamically on the controller's `initialize` method, giving a way to load a controller in call code usage but avoid some JavaScript unless it is only needed (note: this may not be a pattern we want to adopt as it makes testing harder but it is possible).
 - [Stimulus](https://github.com/hotwired/stimulus) is a reasonably popular frontend library on GitHub with 11.5k stars and has a budding community online.
 It is not the most popular of the frontend libraries assessed but it is not a new entrant into the ecosystem either.